Cobalt Violet Light Brilliant

 Excellent

 It’s hard to retain the electric purple that this color displays when fresh out of the tube.
 Traditionally it has been included as one of the very few lightfast violets, however it does yellow a bit when dried, so it may be a color that could be used sparingly with other binding oils.
+Tests reported in the 1980s NPIRI gave it solid marks in both indoor and outdoor exposures in masstone and tints.
 Golden recently tested this color with various mixing whites.
-When the linseed oil version was tinted, it was an ASTM II for every mixing white that they listed.
-It also displayed sensitivity to the Florida testing environment (high humidity) and artificial simulation environments such as QUV.
-In general with mixing whites, tints performed at ASTM II.
+When the linseed oil version was tinted, it was an ASTM II for change in just about every mixing white that they listed.
+It also displayed sensitivity to the Florida testing environment (high humidity/moisture) and in artificial simulation environments such as QUV.
+In general with mixing whites, tints performed at around ASTM II.

 Treat all pigments and paints with studio safety protocols.